 - Construction counts the cost of COVID-19 - What can the latest RICS research tell us about the impact of the pandemic on local construction markets - particularly when it comes to predicting costs.
+Note: See also 'Latest Property and Construction Statistics' section within this issue of Knowledge Foundations.

-Subject Terms/Keywords: Quantity surveying and construction; and Cost management.
+Subject Terms/Keywords: Quantity surveying and construction; Cost management.